OMerkel/UCThello/README.md

 a low reliability or statistical confidence.
 The border between exploit and explore is often seen as being soft and fluent.

+Besides the Selection Strategy in search path branch Selection an additional aspect is seen.
+To avoid a risk that any high quality node is unvisited that is located near the rood node already.
+To reach such a design goal a possible solution is to favor traversing any unexplored child node over following explored siblings.
+Widening the search tree is then favored over deepening.
+Critics could be that randomness of Monte-Carlo methods is reduced if applied.

 #References

 * __[Cha10]__ Guillaume Maurice Jean-Bernard Chaslot, "[Monte-Carlo Tree Search](https://project.dke.maastrichtuniversity.nl/games/files/phd/Chaslot_thesis.pdf)", PHD Proefschrift, Universiteit Maastricht, NL, 2010.